-We want to reassure you that we are taking the necessary steps and requirements in order to deliver a safe and rewarding event for all involved.
+The health and safety of our participants, spectators and team remains our priority, and we will continue to closely monitor and follow the expert advice of local and state authorities.
+We want to reassure you that we are taking the necessary steps and requirements to deliver a safe and rewarding event for all involved.

 What COVIDSafe measures will there be?

-The Nike Melbourne Marathon Festival is proposing a number of measures to provide a COVIDSafe environment for participants, staff, volunteers and the community for the 2021 event.
-These measures could include pre-event health screening of participants, additional contact tracing capabilities for participants and spectators, overflow areas for the start and finish lines to allow participants to socially distance, additional cleaning and sanitizing of high-touch areas and hand sanitization stations throughout the event sites.
+There will be a number of measures in place to provide a COVIDSafe environment for participants, staff, volunteers and the community which will abide by the health and safety regulations laid out by the government at the time of the event.
+The event has been split over two days with the SriLankan Airlines10km Run, 5km Run and 3km Walk taking place on the Saturday afternoon and the Nike Melbourne Marathon and Nike Half Marathon on the Sunday morning to allow for more social distancing.
+Additional measures may include pre-event health screening of participants, additional contact tracing capabilities for participants and spectators, rolling start waves and overflow areas for the start and finish lines to allow participants to socially distance, additional cleaning and sanitising of high-touch areas and hand sanitisation stations throughout the event sites.

-We propose to organise a dedicated COVID19 Safety Officer to be in place to plan, implement and monitor these measures and address any new COVID Safety challenges that may occur during the event.
+Dedicated COVID19 Safety resources are in place to plan, implement and monitor these measures and address any new COVID Safety challenges that may occur during the event.
 In addition, there will be regular communication across all digital channels in the lead up to the event, and clear signage, PA system announcements and additional support from event staff and volunteers at the event.

 How will my event experience change?

-Most participants in the Nike Melbourne Marathon Festival won’t notice a great difference to their race day experience.
-The COVIDSafe measures we are proposing such as hygiene stations, social distancing, contact tracing and health declarations are commonplace for Victorians.
+The COVIDSafe measures we are proposing, such as hygiene stations, social distancing, contact tracing and health declarations, are commonplace for Victorians.
 The festival is held outdoors and already designed to deliver a safe and enjoyable experience with ample space for all participants and spectators.
 We ask all participants to follow the health and safety advice in the lead up to and during the event and seek the support of our event staff if they have concerns.